phpons/ScientificMethodology/README.md

 [ x ] Engage in module 3 of the MOOC

-[ ] Choose a topic for the peer evaluation (final task of module 3).
+[ x ] Choose a topic for the peer evaluation (final task of module 3).

 ## Homework (5)